IBM/watson-and-salesforce/README.md

 ![](images/architecture.png)

-1. User logs into the Salesforce platform and brings up the Dev Console.
+1. User logs into the Salesforce platform and brings up the Developer Console.
-2. Write Apex code into the Dev Console using the Watson Salesforce SDK.
+2. Write Apex code into the Developer Console using the Watson Salesforce SDK.
 3. Execute the Apex code that calls the Watson APIs.
-4. The Watson API results are returned to the Salesforce Dev Console debugger
+4. The Watson API results are returned to the Salesforce Developer Console debugger.

 ## Included components